-- Record the measured suction from the vacuum gauge on a tracking sheet.
-The local agency Breastfeeding Coordinator must keep a record of the vacuum levels of all pumps that are reported to be broken. - 3.
-Use the troubleshooting guide for electric pumps to determine what is wrong with the pump and if specific pump parts need to be replaced. - 4.
+- Use the vacuum gauge to measure the vacuum levels of the pump and determine if the pump's suction is at a proper level. - Record the measured suction from the vacuum gauge on a tracking sheet.
+The local agency Breastfeeding Coordinator must keep a record of the vacuum levels of all pumps that are reported to be broken. - Use the troubleshooting guide for electric pumps to determine what is wrong with the pump and if specific pump parts need to be replaced. - 4.
 If you cannot determine what is broken by using the troubleshooting guides, contact the pump's customer service line and troubleshoot with them over the phone or via email.
 Use the following resources.